Dsolnik/sle-mentoring/mongoDB.md

 ## Updating Multiple Documents
 Updates, by default, update only the 1st document found that matches the criteria.
 To modify all of the documents matching the criteria, you can pass `true` as the fourth parameter to update.

 Multiupdates are a great way of performing schema migrations or rolling out new features to certain users.
-Fore xample we can give a gift to every user who has a bday on a certain day :
+For example we can give a gift to every user who has a bday on a certain day :

   ```
   > db.users.update({"birthday" : "10/13/2017"},